1. Define the role 💬

 3. State how the role will benefit them ✅

-Salary is an important part of a job, but is by no means the only aspect of a role that appeals to graduates.
+Salary is a very important part of a job, but is by no means the only aspect of a role that appeals to graduates.

-In fact, from a survey of 100 graduates we surveyed last year, we found that the biggest career concern (46.2%) was going into a dead-end job or having no career progression.
+In fact, from one of our surveys, we found that the biggest career concern (46.2%) was going into a dead-end job or having no career progression.

-By doing so, you’ll ensure that your job description attracts top-quality candidates – people who want to take on responsibility, grow and progress within your business.
+By doing so, you’ll ensure that your job description attracts committed candidates – people who want to take on responsibility, grow, and progress within your business.

 4. Make your company stand out ⭐